glennhickey/progressiveCactus/README.md

 **`--outputMaf=OUTPUTMAF`**

 Create a MAF version of the multiple alignment in the desired location in addition to the HAL file.
-This option may drastically increase the space, time and memory required to perform the alignment.
-This option will become increasingly unneeded as the HAL Tools MAF exporter becomes more robust.
+This option may drastically increase the space, time and memory required to perform a progressive alignment: Consider using `progressiveCactus /submodules/hal/hal2maf` on the output hal file instead.

 **`--database=DATABASE`**